 Down payment assistance and rehabilitation loan payments and payoffs, construction loan payoffs, as well as payments from a joint project with the Housing Authority of the County of San Joaquin, contribute to the flow of HOME program income funding.
-As required by HOME program regulations, program income is utilized for the next available project in that budgeting category and is expensed before additional funds are drawn from the HOME line of credit.
+As required by HOME program regulations, program income is utilized for the next available project in the same budgeting category in which it is earned and is expensed before additional funds are drawn from the HOME line of credit.

-The County received over \$2 Million in HOME Program Income and successfully expended \$183,124 in this Program Income.
+The County received over \$1,823,213 in HOME Program Income and successfully expended 1,373,039 in this Program Income.
 The entirety of this Program Income was used to benefit eligible low-income beneficaries.
 These funds were used to rehabilitate existing dilapitated homes and sell them to low income buyers through the County's GAP program.
-The program has been extremely successful and provided 10 persons the ability to afford and purchase their first home, whom otherwise would not have been able to.
+The program has been extremely successful and provided 24 persons the ability to afford and purchase their first home, whom otherwise would not have been able to.